1621: the Primary Source

 - 1864 – The Union League of New York helps organize a massive campaign to deliver Thanksgiving dinners to Union troops.
 This successful effort helps spread the still predominantly New England holiday around the country.

-- 1876 – The Intercollegiate Football Association holds a Thanksgiving day football game between Yale and Princeton in Hoboken, New Jersey.
+- 1876 – The Intercollegiate Football Association holds a Thanksgiving day football game between Yale and the College of New Jersey (Princeton) in Hoboken, New Jersey.
 Football and Thanksgiving becomes an annual tradition.
 The tradition eventually become national with the NFL hosting games at both Detroit and Dallas each year.

 - 1920 – The first Thanksgiving Day parade is organized by the local department stores in Philadelphia on November 25th.
 Other cities and businesses follow suit, including Macy’s in NYC, and Thanksgiving Day parades become a Thanksgiving tradition.

 - 1941 – Thanksgiving becomes federally recognized as a national holiday that occurs each year on the 4th Thursday of November.

 - 1970 – The first “Day of Mourning” is held in Plymouth MA.
 This annual protest is organized by the United American Indians of New England.
 This protest seeks to draw attention to the past and continuing oppression and racism faced by Indigenous People in the US.